kh296/lightning-xpu/README.md

 `lightning-xpu`  is a Python package to enable use of Intel GPUs (XPUs) with [PyTorch Lightning](https://github.com/Lightning-AI/pytorch-lightning).
 It is a work in progress, tested for [Intel Data Center GPU Max 1550](https://www.intel.com/content/www/us/en/products/sku/232873/intel-data-center-gpu-max-1550/specifications.html) GPUs, on the [Dawn supercomputer](https://www.hpc.cam.ac.uk/d-w-n).

 This package defines an `Accelerator` subclass, `XPUAccelerator` (accelerator name: `"xpu"`).
-In addition, on import, it substitutes modified versions of a function, and of some of the methods of four classes:
+In addition, on import, it substitutes modified versions of one function, and of some of the methods of four classes:
 - function: `lightning.pytorch.trainer.setup._log_device_info()`
 - class: `lightning.pytorch.trainer.connectors.accelerator_connector._AcceleratorConnector`
 	- `_check_strategy_and_fallback()`